jeftadlvw/git-nest/README.md

 > [!IMPORTANT]
 > This project is in early development.
 Source code may be unstable and documentation inaccurate.
 Proceed and use with caution.
 Feel free to open an issue!

+> [!NOTE]
+> I need to put my time and effort into uni projects.
+This project is not abandoned, but it'll rest for a little bit.
+Critical bugs for the latest release will be considered, features and other improvements need to wait.
+Thank you for your patience!

 ## Installation

 UNIX-based operating systems: